isomerpages/nlb-biblioasia/_jul-to-sep-2022/Negotiating Boundaries: Japanese and Chinese Photo Studios in Pre war Singapore.md

 As Japan stepped up its aggression in China, the Chinese communities in Singapore and Malaya responded with a series of boycotts against Japanese businesses.
 In June 1938, a Chinese couple who had patronised a Japanese photo studio at Kuala Lipis, Pahang, was nearly attacked by those who heard the news.[^40] In Singapore, Lim Ming Joon contributed to the anti-Japanese movement by photographing the fundraising efforts and the rallies organised by the Chinese community.[^41]

+One day, the Japanese photographer who first helped Lim enter the trade came to see him.
+He knew it was time to leave Singapore but as he still had quite a lot of photographic equipment left, he hoped to sell these to Lim.
+Even though Lim considered the Japanese man his friend, he declined the offer.
+Lim knew that if the purchase was subsequently discovered, he would suffer the fate of having his ears cut off.
+In the end, Lim found a Peranakan (Straits Chinese) buyer for his old friend.[^42]

 #### **NOTES**